 CROSS SOUND © 2015

 Photographic Story Glacier Bay National Park & Preserve in Alaska – The evening sky was turning pink, so Niki and I went out on deck and were overwhelmed by the scene as we cruised by Mount Fairweather, I quickly ran back to the cabin and grabbed my camera.
 Fortunately, the Captain slowed the ship as we passed and I was able to capture this image, Cross Sound.
 As I stood there watching the stunning beauty before me, I realized that it was Captain Cook who, on a rare clear day in 1773, named this mountain, Mt.
 Fairweather.
 And here I was, 242 years later, seeing the same mountains in the same pristine condition as they were in 1773.
 Digital – Archival Pigment Print This photograph was taken with a high-quality digital camera.
 The photograph is printed on an Epson Stylus 4800 or 11880 printer.
 Clyde uses archival Ultra-chrome K3 ink and prints on archival Harman Hahnemuhle paper.
 The limited edition photograph is then mounted and matted to current archival standards.
-Clyde signs and numbers the photograph.
+This is a limited edition series and each photograph is numbered.